cwahlfeldt/doomed/site/content/posts/curts-top-2017-metal-records.md

 ![CONDOR - UNSTOPPABLE POWER](/uploads/condor.jpg)

-Now THIS one, what a total ripper.
-If I had to pick one out of all of these it would probably be my favorite of the year and has certainly been the most-played.
-Straight outta Kobotn, Norway, and members of the Kobotn Thrashers Union that I think Fenriz from Darkthrone started and at least is a member of, this trio play extremely destructive (pun intended) thrash.
-Imagine Destruction and Bulldozer thrown in a blender with a pinch of Nifelheim and you've got Condor.
+Now THIS album is a total ripper.
+If I had to pick one out of all the list, _Unstoppable Power_ would probably be my favorite of the year, as it is certainly been my most-played album.
+Imagine Destruction and Bulldozer thrown in a blender with a pinch of Nifelheim, and you’ve got Condor.
 While their self-titled debut was a bit lacking, this one answers those problems with better riffs and even faster tempos.
-Their drummer Obskervind is a total maniac in the Chris Witchhunter (RIP) vein with loooooong fills and rolls that, unlike the late Witchhunter, are perfectly precise.
-There's also very loud and audible distorted bass that likes to poke through with its own riffs.
-They had me by the first song where the tempo unexpectedly hits double time like a race car driver shifting gears.
+They had me by the first song where the tempo unexpectedly hits double time, like a race car driver shifting gears.
 And speaking of speed, even though this is typically fast thrash, they throw in a blast towards the end of the record!
-Top notch stuff; favorite song is the very Bulldozer-y "83 Days of Radiation".
-Did I mention that this is on High Roller Records out of Germany, re-releaser of all the great obscure '80s metal records, and artwork is done by no other than the notorious lunatic ROK from Sadistik Exekution?
-If those pedigrees don't tell you how good this is then I got nothing else for ya, man.
+This album is top notch stuff, and my favorite song is the very Bulldozer-y “83 Days of Radiation.”
+ROK from Sadistik Exekution does the artwork for the record, which was put out by Germany’s High Roller Records.
+If those pedigrees don’t tell you how good this album is, then I got nothing else for ya, man.
 Buy or die.

 https://condornorway.bandcamp.com/album/unstoppable-power